CoFlows/CoFlows-CE/README.md

 This edition will be tightly coupled with the **CoFlows Cloud** making it much easier for developers to deploy and host their applications.
 More information on this coming soon.

-**CoFlows'** polyglot functionality allows developers to build complex workflows leveraging off great open-source libraries written in various languages.
-The wealth of distributed computing libraries of Java / Scala together with Python's data science tools are all available in order to use the right tool for the right purpose in the same process!

-Furthermore, our aim with **CoFlows** is to offer simplicity for **Data Scientists** to quickly build self-contained projects while leveraging off popular tools.
-To this end, once a developer pulls the **CoFlows** image a range of tools are at their disposal as first class citizens of the **CoFlows** ecosystem:
-* DotNet Core 3.0
-* Python 3.7.4
-* Java 1.8
-* Scala 2.11.8
-* JupyterLab

-... and yes, it is a big image taking 900Mb to download and 1.9Gb of space during runtime.

 ## Polygot
 Let's start with a definition.
 According to Wikipedia, in computing, a polyglot is a computer program or script written in a valid form of multiple programming languages, which performs the same operations or output independent of the programming language used to compile or interpret it.